kubernetes/enhancements/keps/sig-instrumentation/1668-log-tracking/README.md

                 r.backoff.Sleep(r.backoff.CalculateBackoff(r.URL()))
                 if retries > 0 {
 ```
-apiserver and controller use the API to make up a new outgoing request.
+apiserver and controller use this API to make up a new outgoing request.

 ### Design of Mutating webhook(Out of tree)

-**1.Extract SpanContext and initialtraceid from request's header **
+**1.Extract SpanContext and initialtraceid from request's header**

 **2.Update SpanContext and initialtraceid to object**